-I left with my awkward cushions, resigned to my chiropractic fate, and sat in the car, desperately trying to find “the good side” of my misshapen and wrong-sized cushions.
-Jamie, knowing how I love the chair, declared that the following Monday, because by this time it was already late in the day, would be dedicated to the chair, his words brought tears to my eyes.
+I left with my awkward cushions, resigned to my chiropractic fate, and sat in the car.
+I was desperate to find “the good side” of my misshapen and wrong-sized cushions.
+Jamie, knowing how I love the chair, declared that the following Monday, because by this time it was already late in the day, would be dedicated to the chair.
+His words brought tears to my eyes.
 How I loved him for seeing me in that moment.

 So, the day after tomorrow we will get into the car together in search of the perfect cushioning fabric.
 Stay tuned, the story might be worth another blog.